Blog

 The 2017 trip to VeDeme was my second time in the Volta Region.
 My first was somewhere in 2008 and that took me to Tapa Abotoase in the Biakoye District, where I did some human-interest stories for news and the Breakfast Show.

 So, my question is, how long have you been expecting something that seems to be taking forever and how long are you willing to wait?
-Personally, I have learned a lot from this story and I will encourage you never to give up because giving up won’t speed up the process anyway.
+I have learned a lot from this story and I will encourage you never to give up because giving up won’t speed up the process anyway.

 Today, we are helping the orphanage meet its numerous needs through the Joy In Giving Foundation and its partners.